About This Chapter

 8. Communication Software: Purpose & Examples

-You use communication software every day, from e-mail to texting.
-In this lesson, we will review the purpose of communication software, and provide examples of its use in modern systems.
+You use communication software every day, from E-mail to texting.
+In this lesson, we'll review the purpose of communication software and provide examples of its use in modern systems.

 9. Software Licensing: Proprietary and Free and Open-Source Licenses